-Question 9: How do I get my name in the Commencement Program book?
+Question 11: How do I get my name in the commencement program book?

 All potential graduates who apply for graduation prior to the published deadline will have their names placed in the program.
 Summer graduates are published in the fall commencement booklet.

-Question 10: Where can I buy Commencement announcement cards?
+Question 12: Where can I buy commencement announcement cards?

 If you do not meet all of the requirements for graduation in the term you applied, you’ll receive a letter approximately one business week after the graduation date telling you why you did not graduate.
-You’ll need to submit a new Intent to Graduate application and fee in the term you will complete your requirements.
+You’ll need to submit a new Intent to Graduate Application (applying online is easiest) and pay the application fee in the term you will complete your requirements.
 If you submit the application after the published deadline, there will be an additional $20 late fee.